 Eligible candidates should hold a Ph.D. in life science or bioengineering, or a related discipline.
 Previous experience with immunology, cancer biology or animal models is a plus.
 Applicants should send their updated CV as well as names and contact information of two to three references to email@example.com.
 Co-advisor will also be available to the qualified candidate via Lillian Gilbreth Postdoctoral Fellowships at Purdue Engineering: https://engineering.purdue.edu/Engr/Research/GilbrethFellowships.

 About the PI: Dr. Bao performed his Ph.D. research in Dr. Sean Palecek's lab at the University of Wisconsin-Madison.
 Dr. Bao was a postdoctoral fellow in the laboratories of Dr. David Schaffer and Dr. Douglas Clark at the University of California-Berkeley, where he worked on scalable production of neural progenitor cells (NPCs), and adeno-virus (AAV)-mediated gene delivery.
-Dr. Bao just started his own research group at Purdue University in Jan 2019, and it is now equipped with a unique combination of stem cell engineering and genome editing platforms, including Leica DMi8 fully automated inverted microscope, Beckman high-speed centrifuge and ultracentrifuge, BD Accuri C6 Plus and FACSMelody flow machines.
+Dr. Bao just started his own research group at Purdue University, and it is now equipped with a unique combination of stem cell engineering and genome editing platforms, including Leica DMi8 fully automated inverted microscope, Beckman high-speed centrifuge and ultracentrifuge, BD Accuri C6 Plus and FACSMelody flow machines.
 For more information about Dr. Bao's research, please visit: https://engineering.purdue.edu/C ... ?resource_id=210038